ophub/amlogic-s9xxx-armbian/README.md

 View Chinese description | [查看中文说明](README.cn.md)

 Armbian is a lightweight Linux system specially built for ARM chips based on Debian/Ubuntu.
 The Armbian system is lean, clean, and 100% compatible with and inherits the features and rich software ecosystem of the Debian/Ubuntu system.
 It can run securely and stably in TF/SD/USB and the device's eMMC.
-Now you can replace your Android TV system with the Armbian system, turning it into a powerful server.
+This project preserves the integrity of the official Armbian system and further expands its usage on devices such as TV boxes that are not officially supported.
+It adds some convenient operation commands.
+Now, you can replace the Android TV system on your TV box with the Armbian system, turning it into a powerful server.

 This project relies on many [contributors](CONTRIBUTORS.md) to build the Armbian system for `Amlogic`, `Rockchip`, and `Allwinner` boxes, supports writing to eMMC for use, supports updating the kernel and other features.
 Detailed usage can be found in the [Armbian User Documentation](./documents).
 The latest Armbian system can be downloaded from [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases).
 Welcome to `Fork` and personalize.
 If it's useful to you, you can click `Star` in the upper right corner of the repository to show support.